velocityzen/sql-migrate-up/README.md

 ## API: runMigrations

-run migrations take all the same arguments except `finally`.
+`runMigrations` take all the same arguments except `finally`.
 Returns a number of applied migrations.

 ```ts
 import { runMigrations } from "sql-up";